Pac-12 Conference men's basketball tournament

-The Pac-12 Conference men's basketball tournament, otherwise known as the Pac-12 tournament, was the annual concluding tournament for the NCAA college basketball in the Pac-12, taking place in Las Vegas at the T-Mobile Arena.
+The Pac-12 Conference men's basketball tournament, otherwise known as the Pac-12 tournament, is the annual concluding tournament for the NCAA college basketball in the Pac-12, taking place in Las Vegas at the T-Mobile Arena.
 The first tournament was held in 1987 for the Pac-10 conference.
 It ended after four seasons.
 The conference did not have a conference tournament until it was started again in 2002.

 For a time, the future of the Pac-12 Conference itself as with the tournament after the 2024 tournament was uncertain, since the conference only had two remaining members at the start of the 2024–25 academic year.
 Both the remaining Pac-12 schools joined the West Coast Conference as non-football affiliated members for all sports with the exception of baseball for at least the 2024–25 academic year and beyond.
 However, in a span of less than three weeks in September 2024, the Pac-12 added six new members effective in 2026–27—Boise State, Colorado State, Fresno State, Gonzaga, San Diego State, and Utah State.
 Texas State was later added, also effective in 2026–27.
-With nine confirmed members, the conference tournament is likely to resume in 2027.
+With nine confirmed members, the conference tournament is planned to resume in Las Vegas in 2027.